-I’m a syndicated writer and critic with years of experience covering pop culture, skilled with synthesizing often complex topics with a conversational voice.
+I’m an experienced, digital-savvy writer with years of experience synthesizing often complex topics on deadline with a clear, conversational voice.

-I’ve contributed a broad variety of stories at the L.A.
-Times since 2003, and I’ve served as jazz critic for nearly 10 years and still dive back into that world from time to time, but in 2016, I made a shift toward covering TV with various forms of commentary and reported features.
-I also write a long-running and occasionally snarky weekly column Overrated/Underrated, which has appeared in newspapers around the country.
+Since 2003 I’ve contributed a broad variety of stories to the L.A.
+Times’ arts, entertainment and pop culture coverage, and I’ve served as the paper’s jazz critic for 10 years.
+In 2016, I made a shift toward covering TV with various forms of commentary and reported features.
+I also write a long-running and occasionally snarky weekly column Overrated/Underrated, which has appeared in publications around the country.

 (Note: With regard to the above image, I’m pretty sure that 97.6% of the time my critical personality runs far closer to Bugs in the above shot than Daffy.)

 A weekly column where I talk about pop culture.
 If you trace these carefully — and oh, believe me, I do — you can almost track my activities over any given weekend.